 102.25 miles total

 5,000+ feet of elevation gain/loss and 29.5 hours of total racing time.

 This is one of the swaggiest trail ultra around!
 Every finisher gets a badass finishers medal, and top overall winners receive our coveted custom-made hourglasses to pay homage to your battle against sand and time!
 You can expect the amazing Brie from Wicked Skins to, once again, raise the bar with the creativity and craftsmanship of our awards for both every finisher, and exclusive awards for top finishers and DFL’ers!

 Drop downs: drop downs will not be allowed on race day, or during the race.
 If you wish to drop down, or drop up, you’ll need to join that distance’s waitlist, so essentially you either finish or DNF the distance you decide on, as distance changes are incredibly unlikely as the race draws near.

 Refunds: your registration fee goes toward putting on a remarkable race with tons of cool stuff.
 We begin this process early on.
 We also strive to make a considerable donation to Palm Beach County Environmental Resources Management’s Natural Areas program which helps maintain these amazing places.
-Your registration fee is non-refundable.
-There is no wiggle room on this.
+Your registration fee is 100% refundable (minus the Ultrasignup fee) by September 30.
+After that, we will allow you to roll your registration over to next year’s event, or transfer it to one of our other races such as The Trident or the Run for the Natural Areas.
+Or, you can let us know you’d like it to be a donation to PBCERM and we’ll donate it to the Natural Areas program!
 By registering for this race, you agree to these terms.
-Should you cancel, your registration fee will become a donation to PBCERM.
-So please do not ask.
 100% of surplus and proceeds will go to PBCERM’s Natural Areas program.

 This race will be professionally and accurately chip timed by the awesome team at A1/Trailhead Ultras!